rma010101/AIML-DigitRecognizer/README.md

 ### Option 2: ZIP Archive

-- Compress `dist\DigitRecognizer.exe` into a ZIP file
+- Compress `DigitRecognizer.exe` into a ZIP file
 - Share the ZIP file
 - Recipients extract and run